eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-The WorkloadScheduler shall not enqueue the update delete only `WorkloadOperation`.
+The WorkloadScheduler shall not put the update delete only `WorkloadOperation` into a waiting queue.

 Rationale: The update delete only workload operation is internally created when the delete operation of a pending update is ready.